Photo: Dietmar Rabich / Wikimedia Commons

 Best Cyclades beaches:

-- Sarakiniko (Milos): The extraordinary volcanic white pumice landscape — a moonscape of white stone curves and sea pools, unlike any beach in the world
+- Sarakiniko (Milos): A volcanic white pumice landscape — a moonscape of white stone curves and sea pools, unlike any beach in the world

 - Elafonisi (Crete): The pink-tinged sand beach in a shallow lagoon (the pink color from crushed shells), warm enough to walk across to the islet

-- Agios Ioannis (Mykonos): The quietest Mykonos beach, extraordinary water, away from the beach club circuit
+- Agios Ioannis (Mykonos): The quietest Mykonos beach, with clear water, away from the beach club circuit

 Best Ionian Islands:

-- Myrtos Beach (Kefalonia): Consistently voted Greece’s most beautiful beach — the extraordinary white pebble arc seen from the road above (the approach view is one of the finest beach vistas in Europe)
+- Myrtos Beach (Kefalonia): Consistently voted Greece’s most beautiful beach — a white pebble arc seen from the road above, with an approach view that ranks among Europe’s best beach vistas

 - Navagio/Shipwreck Beach (Zakynthos): The stranded cargo ship on the white sand enclosed by the sheer white limestone cliffs — accessible only by boat, the most photographed beach in Greece